Beware of Cheap Monopods - Review of Dolica WT-1003

 I wrote a more detailed article with additional photos on how to make a monopod act like a tripod: Monopod Stability Tips.

 DISCLOSURE STATEMENT: Thank you for supporting the Better Digital Photo Tips website.
-These pages include affiliate links.
-When you click on any link from Better Digital Photo Tips to Amazon, ShareASale, Adorama, Ebay or other affiliate sites, Better-digital-photo-tips receives a commission on the sale.
-It doesn’t cost you a penny and it helps support the site.
-THANK YOU!
+This page may include affiliate links.
+When you click on any of these types of links on Better-Digital-Photo-Tips.com-and decide to buy something on Amazon, ShareASale, Adorama, KEH, Ebay, E-junkie or other similar affiliate sites, better-digital-photo-tips.com may receive a commission on the sale.
+It doesn’t cost you a penny.
+It is a way that I receive some financial compensation.
+I provide free content on this site.
+I am required to tell you that as an Amazon Associate I earn from qualifying purchases.
+THANK SO MUCH!
+Bruce